 Monkeys cross borders.
 As do you as you make your way to Isla Colon in Panama’s Bocas del Toro — a Caribbean archipelago.
 For years, large-scale banana production took place here, and wherever there are bananas, there are monkeys.
-Visit areas where poaching as well as habitat destruction and fragmentation are taking place, and examine what you can do to alleviate these threats.
-Now back to Costa Rica.
+Visit areas where poaching as well Then its back to Costa Rica.

 “Costa Rica was an amazing place to learn about primates.
 The people were friendly and the places we stayed at were beautiful. ” — Melissa Arango, Conway, SC